Bakery Chocolate Chip Cookies

 • Vanilla Extract

-• All Purpose Flour
+• All-Purpose Flour

-• Baking Soda
+• Baking Soda & Baking Powder

 • Kosher Salt or Sea Salt

-Equipment
+Equipment You’ll Need

-• Stand mixer with a paddle attachment
+• Stand mixer with paddle attachment (or a hand mixer)

 • Large baking sheet